Contact Us

 Application design is a phase where your P2P idea will be turned into an actionable form for your software engineer to create.

-The UI/UX can be beneficial to your P2P app like PayPal as it helps to increase your app users.
+The UI/UX can be beneficial to your P2P app, like PayPal, as it helps to increase the number of users.
 How?
-It does this by improving the customer satisfaction and the user experience of your P2P app users.
+It does this by improving customer satisfaction and the user experience of your P2P app users.

 There are four significant steps involved in this process.

-• Identifying the pain points the product will solve
+• Identifying the pain points that the product will solve

-• Understanding the target audience (region, preferences, age)
+• Understanding the target audience (region, preferences, age, user expectations)

 • Articulating the product being built